-6.4 Option 4: Network support to defer replacement
+6.4 Option 4: Use network support to defer retirement and replacement

 This option extends Option 3 to consider whether sufficient network support could be provided to avoid entirely the proposed retirement and replacement of the network assets, i.e. a network support only solution.